Cherry/placeholders.dev/README.md

 placeholders.dev generates custom placeholder images on the fly, such as the examples above.
 All of these images are generated on Cloudflare's Edge, at 200+ locations, ensuring the best possible performance for all of your users.
 All images are cached for lengthy periods of time.

+## Technology

+This project makes use of Cloudflare Workers, and Cloudflare Workers Sites via Workers KV.
+It also implements a HTMLRewriter to update the total Cloudflare PoPs in multiple locations.
 ### Available API Options

 - `width`